andym388/andym388/README.md

 <b>⭐ Weather Node</b><br>
 The React Weather Wizard App above is re-written in NodeJS so that we can compare their differences in approach which are:<br>
-▶️ NodeJS App is a server-side App with access to the O/S, databases, file system and everything else to build a fully-functional App.<br>
+▶️ NodeJS App is a back-end, server-side App with access to the O/S, databases, file system and everything else to build a fully-functional App.<br>
 ▶️ Hence, it needs to be hosted on a full-stack hosting service such as Vercel, Railway or Render.<br>
 ▶️ A HTTP request is used to obtain the weather data via an API Call to the OpenWeatherMap Data Source.<br>
 ▶️ In contract, the React App is a client-side App that access the API from the browser to obtain/display the weather data.<br>